MargeritPierre/GH_to_Matlab/README.md

 A number of GH libraries implements the UDP protocol (ex.
 [Firefly](http://www.food4rhino.com/app/firefly)), but gHowl components have proven to be robust.

 ## JUDP for Matlab
 JUDP is a simple .m Matlab script wirtten by Kevin Barlett that implements UDP communication functions.
 It can be downloaded from the [MathWorks website](https://fr.mathworks.com/matlabcentral/fileexchange/24525-a-simple-udp-communications-application?focused=5148131&tab=function).
-It is included in this repository, as it has to be included in the MATALAB working directory in order to be called.
+It is included in this repository, as it has to be included in the MATLAB working directory in order to be called.